 Listing 19-27: A trait with an associated function and a type that has an associated function with the same name that also implements the trait

-This code is for an animal shelter where they want to give all puppies the name Spot, which is implemented in the baby_name associated function that is defined on Dog.
+This code is for an animal shelter that wants to name all puppies Spot, which is implemented in the baby_name associated function that is defined on Dog.
 The Dog type also implements the trait Animal, which describes characteristics that all animals have.
 Baby dogs are called puppies, and that is expressed in the implementation of the Animal trait on Dog in the baby_name function associated with the Animal trait.

-In main, we’re calling the Dog::baby_name function, which calls the associated function defined on Dog directly.
-This code prints:
+In main, we call the Dog::baby_name function, which calls the associated function defined on Dog directly.
+This code prints the following:

 A baby dog is called a Spot

-This isn’t what we wanted.
-We want to call the baby_name function that’s part of the Animal trait that we implemented on Dog so that we print A baby dog is called a puppy.
-The technique we used in Listing 19-26 doesn’t help here; if we change main to be the code in Listing 19-28, we’ll get a compilation error:
+This output isn’t what we wanted.
+We want to call the baby_name function that is part of the Animal trait that we implemented on Dog so the code prints A baby dog is called a puppy.
+The technique of specifying the trait name that we used in Listing 19-26 doesn’t help here; if we change main to the code in Listing 19-28, we’ll get a compilation error:

-Filename: src/main.rs
+src/main.rs

 fn main() {